 The Root Registry database is anchored on the Stellar Network and is immutable, constructed through Stellar transactions based on Ai-Fi specific smart contract.
-As the size of this key-value database grows, the bulk of it is maintained off-chain, keeping only the most recent or newer entries on chain.
+As the size of this key-value database grows, the bulk of it is maintained off-chain, keeping only the most recent or newer entries on chain to support the SecureEmail related resource discovery.
 In other words, the Root Registry periodically takes a snapshot of the database and stores the snapshots off-chain.
 Only new entries created between the period of snapshot-takings are maintained on-chain until their offloading into the off-chain snapshots.

 The off-chain key-value store is maintained in a specific and static database.
 Only its checksum/hash is recorded in the Stellar Network.
 Since it operates on the level of raw data structure, this checksum is directly auditable by any one accessing the Root Registry.

 There is an unlikely but possible scenario where a compromised email account may be used to entrap unsuspecting Ai-Fi SecureEmail sender.
-This is only possible if the owner of the compromised email account is not a participant of the Ai-Fi community, in which case the Root Registry entry is set up by the attacker without the real owner to audit or contest its authenticity.
+This is only possible if the owner of the compromised email account is not a participant of the Ai-Fi community (or running Ai-Fi SecureEmail), in which case the Root Registry entry is set up by the attacker without the real owner to audit or contest its authenticity.
 Ai-Fi offers the TOFU (Trust On First Use) mechanism just to safeguard against this possible attack.
 More on this will be discussed in later sections.

 Ai-Fi SecureEmail offers multiple layers of protection: